 Drumline leader

-Matt has a rich background in performance, teaching and organising large-scale events and currently serves as the Director of Culture at St Joseph's College, Gregory Terrace.
-Matt's passion for drumline began with his membership in the Madison Drum Corps, Wisconsin USA, which propelled him into artistic teams behind prestigious events such as two Olympic opening ceremonies, World University Games opening ceremonies, World Cup Rugby opening ceremonies and as a co-producer for the Shanghai 2010 World Expo Music Festival.
+Matt has a rich background in performance, education and large-scale events and currently serves as the Director of Culture at St Joseph's College, Gregory Terrace.
+Matt's passion for drumline began as a member of the Madison Drum Corps, Wisconsin USA, which propelled him into artistic teams behind prestigious events such as two Olympic opening ceremonies, World University Games opening ceremonies, World Cup Rugby opening ceremonies and as a co-producer for the Shanghai 2010 World Expo Music Festival.

 In recent years, Matt's creative contributions have been showcased in various high-profile projects, including writing, recording and teaching the drum segments for the 2020 AFL Grand Final alongside Sheppard and the Queensland Symphony Orchestra.
 He played a pivotal role in the 2021 State of Origin Game 2 ball activation and the ABC's 90th birthday television commercial (2022).
-Matt's percussion ensemble clinched first place at the Australian Percussion Eisteddfod in 2021, with his drumline securing second place at the Australian Drumline Competition in 2021–22.
+Matt's percussion ensemble clinched first place at the Australian Percussion Eisteddfod in 2021, with his drumline securing second place at the Australian Drumline Competition in 2021–22 and he has proudly led his department to be named Australian Performing Arts School of the Year 3 years running.

 Loreta Fin AM